saucelabs-training/demo-js/testrunner-toolkit/playwright/README.md

 > **Note:** The `#` stands for the number of the below mentioned examples.

 ### Example 1 - Minimal configuration for all tests
-`config-ex1.yml` provides a minimum configuration needed to run the Playwright tests.
+[`config-ex1.yml`](./.sauce/config-ex1.yml) provides a minimum configuration needed to run the Playwright tests.
 In this example, all tests are executed on a single chrome browser in sequential order.

+### Example 2 - Parallel tests
+[`config-ex2.yml`](./.sauce/config-ex2.yml) breaks apart the execution of the tests such that they can run in parallel on separate chrome browsers.

+### Example 3 - Cross Browser tests
+[`config-ex3.yml`](./.sauce/config-ex3.yml) run the login tests on Chrome, Firefox and MicroSoftEdge

 > **Note:** More options can be found in the